andijakl/nrgkick-homeassistant/README.md

 - **Polling Interval**: The minimum polling interval is 10 seconds to protect the device's internal flash memory and CPU.
 - **Phase-Specific Sensors**: Sensors for Phase 2 and Phase 3 (voltage, current, power) only report data when a 3-phase source is connected and active.
 - **Temperature Sensors**: Availability of specific temperature sensors (e.g., connector pins) depends on the attached connector attachment.
+- **GPS/Cellular Sensors**: Only available on NRGkick Gen2 SIM models.
+These sensors are disabled by default and can be enabled in the entity settings.
 - **Cloud Independence**: This integration works entirely locally.
 It does not access the NRGkick Cloud and cannot control cloud-specific features (like cloud-based charging reports).

 ## Installation